Table of contents

 I also had two other parks renamed (in the area that I represented on Council) to acknowledge two great contributors.
 One for a lifelong contribution to local government and the other for his contribution as a small business owner, who had contributed greatly to Cairns.

-Bill Mills was the last Mulgrave Shire Town Clerk and the first CEO of Cairns Regional Council.
-He was my father’s right-hand man for many years while Dad was Mayor.
+Bill had been my father’s right-hand man at the Mulgrave Shire for many years while Dad was Mayor.
 However, Bill had an impressive career in his own right.
-Identifying, naming and working to advance Bill Mills Park was a rewarding part of my time on Council.
+Identifying, naming and working to advance Bill Mills Park was a rewarding part of my time on the Schier Council.

 Ben Wilson was a long-term Bayview Heights resident and a small business-owner who did a lot for the community to support education in the region.
 As a result, it was satisfying to see a park named after him in his beloved suburb of Bayview Heights.